jagruthvasa/SMA-Stock-Bot/README.md

 - **SMA Reference:** You can check the crossovers of the 9-day and 21-day SMAs in Zerodha.

 Here is a screenshot showing the 9 SMA and 21 SMA crossovers:

+Green Line (9 SMA) and Red Lins (21 SMA)

 <img width="1439" alt="image" src="https://github.com/user-attachments/assets/b9da0f22-a822-451c-9600-60e8bb9abbc4">